CoByte/rs-minesweeper/README.md

 # cls-minesweeper

 **cls-minesweeper** is a simple clone of minesweeper designed to be played in the terminal.
 It uses [crossterm](https://github.com/crossterm-rs/crossterm) so in theory it should be compatible with most terminals.
+The program comes with a number of arguments that allow for control over the games generation, which can be viewed with *--help*.

 ### How to Play

 Use the arrow keys or WASD to move the cursor around.
 Use Q to uncover, and E to flag.
+Use CTRL+Q or ESC to exit the game.
 All rules are otherwise the same as normal minesweeper!

 ### Features